microsoft/MixedRealityToolkit-Unity/Documentation/Input/Pointers.md

 - *Grab Layer Masks* - A prioritized array of LayerMasks to determine which possible GameObjects the pointer can interact with and the order of interaction to attempt.
 Note that a GameObject must also have a `NearInteractionGrabbable` to interact with a SpherePointer.

 > [!NOTE]
-> the Spatial Awareness layer is disabled in the default GrabPointer prefab provided by MRTK.
+> The Spatial Awareness layer is disabled in the default GrabPointer prefab provided by MRTK.
 This is done to reduce performance impact of doing a sphere overlap query with the spatial mesh.
 You can enable this by modifying the GrabPointer prefab.

 <img src="../../Documentation/Images/Pointers/MRTK_GrabPointer.jpg" width="400">